 Ben Maher is an international showjumper who competes for Team GB.
-He’s ridden in three Olympic games, winning gold at London 2012.
+He’s ridden in four Olympic games, winning gold at both Tokyo 2020 and London 2012.
 He began riding at eight years old and became world number one in 2013, aged 30.
 He’s had success at top shows all over the world with his string of talented horses.

 Get to know Ben Maher

 Date of birth: 30/1/1983